 Features

-While it’s good to know that a water filter isn’t the same thing as a water softener, the reality is that these two solutions are better together.
+While a water filter isn’t the same thing as a water softener, these two solutions are better together.
 Although they treat separate issues, softening and filtration are complementary tools.

 The key to getting the most out of these two solutions is twofold: